-Vulnerability Penetration Testing Outline (1) Conducted various entries to Web server (TOE) using Web browser and Fiddler, and confirmed that there is no known vulnerability, such as bypass of identification/authentication, buffer overflow, and various injections.
-Executed SSLScan for the TOE, and confirmed that weak encryption methods are not supported.

-(2) Confirmed that the processing is not executed when a PDF file including unauthorized processing is input.
-Confirmed that the protected assets could not be accessed when directories are searched using a print job command.
-(3) - Confirmed that it becomes an error when the character of out-of-spec length, character code, and special key are entered from the control panel, or general user client (printer driver).
+Vulnerability Penetration Testing Outline (1) - Executed Nmap for the TOE and confirmed that the open port cannot be misused. - Conducted various entries to Web server (TOE) using OWASP ZAP, Web browser and Fiddler, and confirmed that there is no known vulnerability. - Executed SSLScan for the TOE, and confirmed that weak encryption methods are not supported.
+(2) - Confirmed that the unauthorized processing is not executed even if print job commands and print files including unauthorized processing are input to the TOE.
+(3) - Confirmed that the character of out-of-spec length, character code, and special key cannot be entered from the control panel.
 (4) - Confirmed that, other than the intended functions such as print, it cannot be used even when attempting to access the TOE by connecting the client for the penetration testing to each USB port of the TOE.
-(5) - Confirmed that an error occurs and the TOE cannot be used even after replacing NVRAM and SEEPROM with the new ones to which no setting is applied.
-(6) - Confirmed that the access is rejected during the operation by others when multiple users access document data in Mailbox.
-(7) Confirmed that operation is rejected during initialization processing of the MFD right after the power-on.
-Confirmed that an error is displayed and the MFD cannot be used when the power is turned on while the battery for the system clock of the MFD has run down.
+(5) - Confirmed that while a user is performing an operation on a document data in a Mailbox, access to the data by other users is denied.
+(6) - Confirmed that operation is rejected during initialization processing of the MFD after the power-on.